Peers Supporting Peers

 Medical school can be a stressful and emotionally charged time.
 We are a group of students who can identify with many of the stresses that students face, and we are dedicated to improving the wellbeing of fellow students and the medical school community as a whole.
 PSP strives to forge bonds between students in an effort to build a supportive, connected community.

 Our efforts towards this goal have included:

 - Our members are available for one-on-one meetings.
 If you need a peer to talk to, someone to listen, are concerned about yourself or a classmate, have academic concerns, or need a referral to an appropriate health professional, PSP is there for you.

 - Cooking classes at the Good Acre

-- Coffee with CPAP, a program that pairs MS1s and MS2s, connecting them thru conversation and coffee.
+- Coffee with PSP, a program that pairs MS1s and MS2s, connecting them through conversation and coffee.

 - Reflecting Pool Events, which facilitate an intentional space for students to discuss school, life, and wellbeing – exploring their shared and unique experiences in medical school.